Dr Jacqui Johnston Interview: Holland Park and Carina Veterinary Clinics

 Vaccinations, skin and ear cases, behaviour concerns, sick and injured animals.
 We usually have a stray dog or an injured bird or wildlife to take care of as well.
 Depending on the day I might work up a case that is in our hospital or do a house call before finishing up.

-I haven’t been drawn to studying for a speciality.
+I haven’t been drawn to studying for a specialty.
 I discovered through the years that my strengths lie in general practice.

 Although I initially chose a career as a vet for the desire to work with animals, I’ve since discovered that I really enjoy working with people.
 I get great satisfaction helping owners understand what’s going on with their pets and their pet’s health.